[Upgrade issues? Check the downgrade plugin post]

-So let’s dive deep into the most interesting new features and changes coming with WordPress 5.5.
+So let’s dive deep into the most notable new features and major changes with WordPress 5.5.
+“Eckstine”.

 New Editor Features